Sanegv/Sawoca/README.md

 ## Usage

-Either run the calc binary as is to open a CLI (that you can exit by typing `exit`) or pass your formula as an argument to the program.
-Several instructions can be separated by a semicolon `;`.
+Either run the calc binary as is to open a CLI (that you can exit by typing `exit`) or use the -h or --help flag to show the different options.

 ## Installation